HouzuoGuo/laitos/doc/Command-processor.md

 <tr>
     <td>Recipients</td>
     <td>array of strings</td>
-    <td>Email addresses that will be notified with app commands and command response.</td>
+    <td>These Email addresses will receive a message with each input app command and command response.</td>
 </tr>
 </table>

 To enable Email notification, please also follow [outgoing mail configuration](https://github.com/HouzuoGuo/laitos/wiki/Outgoing-mail-configuration) to construct configuration for sending Email responses.

+In order to protect encryption secret, the notification Email will hide the input command for laitos 2FA code generator app and
+AES-encrypted text search app, though the result (2FA codes and encrypted text search result) will still appear in the Email mesage.

 ## Configuration example
 Here is an example configuration for [web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server),